dmis-lab/ChroKnowledge/README.md

 ![](assets/fig_overview_rebuttal_1.png)

 ## Updates
+[Feb 19, 2025] We now update the latest version of framework and dataset.
+   - Supported model is updated: Gemini series, Qwen 2.5 72B, mpt 7B, Pythia 7B, Nemotron3, Mistral 7B Chat and DeepSeek R1 Distll 70B.
+   - `TF` template is now supported.
+   - Biomedical ChroKnowBench is updated.
+   - Parsing Codes for UMLS will be supported ASAP.
+   - Minor errors are patched.
 [Jan 23, 2025] Our paper has been accepted to ICLR 2025! 🎉
 [Nov 28, 2024] Our paper is now updated to the latest version.
 [Oct 18, 2024] We post a [homepage](https://p-yi.github.io/ChroKnowledge/) for overview of our work.